 One of the most significant differences between SLMs and LLMs is the cost and resource requirements.
 SLMs are much cheaper to train and deploy, making them ideal for small businesses or applications with limited computational resources.
 They require less memory, power, and time to train, allowing for quicker deployments.

-In contrast, LLMs demand high-performance GPUs or TPUs for both training and inference, leading to significantly higher costs in terms of hardware, energy consumption, and operational expenses.
+In contrast, LLMs require high-performance GPUs or TPUs for both training and inference, resulting in significantly higher costs in terms of hardware, energy consumption, and operational expenses.
 While they provide exceptional performance, their resource intensity makes them less accessible for smaller companies.

 SLMs